Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20181118.md

 ### Other Comments:

 * _Any other relevant information to help us to manage the project and keep our customer informed and happy._
+  * App is very close to its final form; at the end of the semester we're just about right where we planned to be.